 TGax Editor: Change the paragraph below of this subclause as follows (#CID 8709, 8710, 9305, 10152, 10153, 9925):

-The HE beamformee shall indicate the maximum number of space-time streams it can receive in an HE NDPas well as the total number of space-time streams (summed across all users) it can receive in a DL MU-MIMO packet through the Beamformee STS Capability field.
-For an HE beamformee, the value of this capability field shall be greater than or equal to 4.
+The HE beamformee indicates the maximum number of space-time streams it can receive in an HE NDP, NSTS,max, as defined in 27.6.1a . (#8709, 9305, 10152, 9925)

-An HE beamformer that sets the Feedback Type subfield of the STA Info field to MU shall set the Ng field value in the STA Info field of the HE NDP Announcement frame to either 0 (for Ng = 4) or 1 (for Ng = 16).
+An HE beamformer that transmits an HE NDP Announcement frame and sets the Feedback Type And Ng subfield of a STA Info field to indicate MU shall indicate either Ng = 4 or Ng = 16 in the Feedback Type And Ng subfield of the STA Info field (see Table 9-25a) (#10153, 9925, 8710).

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 3303, 5812, 6732, 6733, 7638, 8711, 9536, 8713):

-An HE beamformer with multiple STA Info elements shall set the RU Start Index and RU End Index in the STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU of the requested HE compressed beamforming feedback report only if the HE beamformee indicates it is capable of Partial Bandwidth feedback.
-The RU Start Index is 7 bits and indicates the lowest 26-tone RU for which the HE beamformer is requesting feedback.
-The RU End Index is 7 bits and indicates the highest 26-tone RU for which the HE beamformer is requesting feedback.
-The 26-tone RU location is based on the RXVECTOR parameter CH_BANDWIDTH of the HE NDP Announcement when received in an HE PPDU or the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the HE NDP Announcement is received in a non-HT PPDU.
-If the HE beamformee is not capable of partial bandwidth feedback or if there is only one STA info element in the NDP Announcement frame then the HE beamformer shall set the RU Start Index and the RU End Index to values indicating a full bandwidth feedback such as in the case of Ng = 4, for 80 MHz full bandwidth feedback the RU Start Index and RU End Index is set to 0 and 36, respectively as shown in Table YY-1.
+An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming feedback (see 9.3.1.20 VHT/HE NDP Announcement frame format).
+The HE beamformer shall indicate a starting 26-tone RU and an ending 26-tone RU that is equal to the lowest 26-tone RU and the highest 26-tone RU, respectively, to indicate that the feedback is solicited over full bandwidth.
+The HE beamformer may indicate a starting 26-tone RU and an ending 26-tone RU that is greater than the lowest 26-tone RU and less than the highest 26-tone RU, respectively, to indicate that the feedback is solicited over partial bandwidth..
+Each 26-tone RU location is based on the RXVECTOR parameter CH_BANDWIDTH of the HE NDP Announcement when received in an HE PPDU or the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the HE NDP Announcement is received in a non-HT PPDU.
+The HE beamformer shall solicit feedback over full bandwidth when the HE NDP Announcement frame has only one STA Info field or when the STA Info field is addressed to an HE beamformee that has indicated no support for partial bandwidth feedback.
+The HE beamformer may solicit feedback over full bandwidth or partial bandwidth when the STA Info field is addressed to an HE beamformee that has indicated support for partial bandwidth feedback (see 27.6.1a).
+For example, the HE beamformer can request full 80 MHz bandwidth feedback for Ng = 4 by setting the RU Start Index and RU End Index field in the STA Info field to 0 and 36, respectively, as shown in Table 28-5 (Subcarrier indices for RUs in an 80 MHz HE PPDU).(#3303, 5812, 6733, 7638, 8711, 9536, 6732, 8713)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 7639, 9926):

-The HE beamformer shall set the starting RU index to a value equal to the maximum of:
+The HE beamformer shall use a lowest 26-tone RU, which is the lower bound of the starting 26-tone in the RU Start Index subfield of a STA Info field , that is equal to the maximum of:

-The minimum 26-tone RU located within the channel width in the VHT Operation Information field
+The minimum 26-tone RU located within the channel width in the VHT Operation Information field of the HE Operation element or VHT Operation element (if present), and within the channel width in the HT Operation element (#7639)

-The minimum 26-tone RU located within the channel width in the Receive Operating Mode Notification Indication (see 27.8 (Operating mode indication))
+The minimum 26-tone RU located within the channel width in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OMI Control field sent by the corresponding HE beamformee (see 27.8 (Operating mode indication)) (#9926)